everli/soldo-php-sdk/examples/configuration.md

-# Soldo SDK for PHP
+# Configuration

-The following examples demonstrate how you would accomplish tasks with the Soldo SDK for PHP.
+The following examples demonstrate how you would add logging capabilities to your `Soldo` object and what are the stuff required for going live.

 ## Adding a Logger